sleepydragoon/ENC4265/manual.md

 ### Rearrange
 To reorder projects in the Gallery:
-1. Tap and hold the project you'd like to move
+1. Tap and hold the project you'd like to move.
 2. While still holding, drag the project to where you'd like to rearrange it, and release.

 ### Stack
 To stack projects together:
-1. Tap and hold a project
+1. Tap and hold a project.
 2. Drag the project onto another project and release.

 OR: